ElkanaRahadian/FibonacciSequence/README.md

 # Fibonacci Sequence

 ## Overview
-Fibonacci Sequence Project usi UICollectionView Cells with Auto Layout.
+Fibonacci Sequence Project using UICollectionView Cells with Auto Layout.

 ## Features
 Self sizing for iPhone or iPad.